 It is recommended that flood resilient measures are used in the development as far as practicable to manage the residual risk, reduce the damage and clean up time following a flood.
-The flood resilient measures have been briefly discussed below.
+The flood proofing and resilient measures have been briefly discussed below.

 6.2.
-Flood Resilient Measures (Up to 600mm from Ground Level)
+Flood Proofing and Resilient Measures (Up to 600mm from Ground Level)

-The following flood resilient measures will be adopted, where practicable, to minimise the damage and to enable quick recovery and clean up after the flooding event:
+The following flood proofing and resilient measures will be adopted, where practicable, to minimise the damage and to enable quick recovery and clean up after the flooding event:

-- Water, electricity and gas meters will be located above predicted flood level. - Non-return valves will be used in the drainage system to prevent back-flow of diluted sewage in situations where there is an identified risk of the foul sewer surcharging. - All service entries will be sealed (e.g. with expanding foam or similar closed cell material). - Closed cell insulation will be used for pipes which are below the predicted flood level. - Boiler units and ancillary devices will be installed above predicted flood level and preferably on the first floor of two-storey properties. - Wiring for telephone, TV, Internet and other services will be protected by suitable insulation to minimise damage. - Building materials that are effective for a 'water exclusion strategy' will be used which include: engineering bricks, cement-based materials including water retaining concrete and dense stone.
+- Automatic or manual covers will be used for air bricks to prevent water from entering through ventilation hole. - Non-return valves will be fitted in the drainage system to prevent back-flow of diluted sewage in situations where there is an identified risk of the foul sewer surcharging. - All service entries will be sealed (e.g. with expanding foam or similar closed cell material). - Closed cell insulation will be used for pipes which are below the predicted flood levels. - Wiring for telephone, TV, Internet and other services will be protected by suitable insulation to minimise damage. - Important documents, electronics and valuable belongings will be stored in waterproof containers to avoid water damage. - Waterproof coatings and sealants will be applied to walls and foundations. - Flood-resistant doors will be installed. - Cracks and gaps in walls, floors, and around pipes will be sealed.

+- Building materials that are effective for a 'water exclusion strategy' will be used which include: engineering bricks, cement-based materials including water retaining concrete and dense stone.